Grand Canyon South Rim Bus Tour Highlights

 - Air-conditioned luxury motorcoaches provide passenger comfort

-View rugged desert wilderness en route to America’s most spectacular natural wonder, the Grand Canyon.
-You’ll spend approximately 3 hours at the Canyon, where you’ll see the South Rim’s many scenic overlooks.
+View rugged desert wilderness en route to America's most spectacular natural wonder, the Grand Canyon.
+You’ll have time to experience the state-of-the-art National Geographic Visitor Center located in the Famous Grand Canyon Village, where you'll receive a complementary lunch.
+You'll spend approximately 3 hours at the Canyon, where you'll see the South Rim's many scenic overlooks.
 Your guide will make multiple stops along the Rim of the Canyon for a variety of viewing and photo opportunities, as well as souvenir shopping.

 View the cliffs and slopes of this tremendous natural wonder, a classic example of erosion unequaled on earth, and see the Canyon at its deepest and widest, 277 miles long, 18 miles wide and 1 mile deep at Bright Angel and Mather Point.